 It is worth noting that some of the easier stops to find are: Camp Nou (7), Colón Monument (16), World Trade Centre (15), Miró Museum (14) and Poble Espanyol (11).
 On first boarding the bus, you may wish to choose to wait at one of these stops, for ease of finding it.

-All in all, Barcelona Tours cover the majority of Barcelona's most popular tourist destinations.
+All in all, Barcelona City Tour Sightseeing bus covers the majority of Barcelona's most popular tourist destinations.
 It is worth checking your map for places close to the stops that may be of interest to you.
 You may choose to use the service as a convenient way to see the city from the comfort of your top-deck seat.
 Alternatively, the bus can be used as a quick and easy way to travel between attractions, where you can alight to find out more.